kesha-antonov/whenever-elasticbeanstalk/README.md

 ### EC2 Instance IAM Role Permissions

-In order for the scripts to work, you need to ensure that the EC2 Instance Role has access to EC2 instances and tags (further reading at [AWS Documentation](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/AWSHowTo.iam.roles.aeb.html) ).
+In order for the scripts to work, you need to ensure that the EC2 Instance Role has access to EC2 instances and tags (further reading at [Aws Documentation](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/AwsHowTo.iam.roles.aeb.html) ).
 Ensure that your EC2 instance has at a minimum the following permissions:

 Example policy:
 ```json